What's Stopping You? Change Your Life!

 Museum: Oklahoma Route 66 Museum, 2229 W. Gary Blvd., Clinton, OK

-Admission: $7 adults, $5 seniors, children under 6 free
+Admission: $7 adults, $5 seniors, kids under 6 free

-Parking: Ample and easy access for RVs and trailers
+Parking: Easy for RVs and trailers